wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-monitor.md

 Cache metrics are collected using the Redis [INFO](http://redis.io/commands/info) command.
 For more information about the different INFO commands used for each cache metric, see [Available metrics and reporting intervals](#available-metrics-and-reporting-intervals).

-To view cache metrics, <!-- deleted by customization [browse](/documentation/articles/cache-configure) --><!-- keep by customization: begin --> [browse](https://msdn.microsoft.com/zh-cn/library/azure/cbe6d113-7bdc-4664-a59d-ff0df6f4e214#CacheSettings) <!-- keep by customization: end --> to your cache instance in the [Azure <!-- deleted by customization preview portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> Management Portal](https://manage.windowsazure.cn/) <!-- keep by customization: end -->.
+To view cache metrics, [browse](/documentation/articles/cache-configure) to your cache instance in the [Azure Management Portal](https://manage.windowsazure.cn).
 Metrics for Azure Redis Cache instances are accessed on the **Redis Cache** blade.

 ![Monitor][redis-cache-monitor-overview]

->[AZURE.IMPORTANT] If the following message is displayed in the <!-- deleted by customization preview portal --><!-- keep by customization: begin --> Azure Management Portal <!-- keep by customization: end -->, follow the steps in the [Enable cache diagnostics](#enable-cache-diagnostics) section to enable cache diagnostics.
+>[AZURE.IMPORTANT] If the following message is displayed in the Azure Management Portal, follow the steps in the [Enable cache diagnostics](#enable-cache-diagnostics) section to enable cache diagnostics.
 >
 >`Monitoring may not be enabled.
 Click here to turn on Diagnostics.`